raqibaqeel/Understandong-Economic-Policymaking-Capston-Project-SPAIN-2009-2016/README.md

 ## AUTHOR: RAQIB AQEEL
 ## DATE: 01/11/2021
 # INTRODUCTION:
-Welcome to my capstone project on SPAIN CASE STUDY BETWEEN 2009 TO 2016, that is part of specialization on Globalization, Economic Growth and Stability Specialization course Understanding Economy Policy on coursera platform.
+Welcome to my capstone project on SPAIN CASE STUDY BETWEEN 2009 TO 2016, that is part of specialization on Globalization, Economic Growth and Stability course-1 (one) Understanding Economy Policy on coursera platform.
 ## TASK:
 In this Capstone Project I will have to analyse Spain for either the period of 2000-2008 or the period of 2009-2016.
 I will answer the following questions for the period, I have chosen 2009-2016 by simply studying the data, by graphing and observing it and later Analyzing it.